the demon Allocer (Alloces) in the Ars Goetia

 Allocer’s Sigil

-Allocer’s sigil is a unique, complex figure used as a Seal of Authority within the Solomonic magical tradition.
-Like the seals of all 72 spirits in the Ars Goetia, his sigil is a distinctive linear figure composed of lines, curves, and angles, purportedly derived from a cryptographic transformation of the spirit’s name.
+Allocer’s sigil is a unique, complex entity used as a Seal of Authority within the Solomonic magical tradition.
+Like the seals of all 72 spirits in the Ars Goetia, his sigil is a distinctive linear entity composed of lines, curves, and angles, allegedly derived from a cryptographic transformation of the spirit’s name.

 The mere display of this sigil during the ritual was said to bind Allocer to the will of the Magician, preventing him from causing harm and forcing him to answer truthfully.
 It served as a visual focus and a tool of spiritual authority, representing the covenant and constraint placed on him by the supposed power of King Solomon.